JoshPattani/ReSi_Rendered-Embodiment-of-Social-Interactions/README.md

 2️⃣ **Processing & Analysis**

-- Data is streamed in real-time using LabstreamingLayer (LSL), processed for **bandpower, coherence, HRV, and emotional states**.
+- Data is streamed in real-time using LabstreamingLayer (LSL) and Open Sound Control (OSC), processed for **bandpower, coherence, HRV, and emotional states**.

 3️⃣ **Mapping to OSC/MIDI**

-- Biometric data is transformed into control signals for generative audiovisual systems in **Max/MSP, Unity, or custom shaders**.
+- Biometric data is transformed into control signals for generative audiovisual systems in **Max/MSP, or similar visual programming environments**.

 4️⃣ **Real-Time Audiovisual Synthesis**

-- Brainwaves shape particles, heart rate drives bass pulses, and skin conductivity sparks light bursts.
+- Brainwaves influence movement of particles, heart rate drives light and sound pulses, and skin conductivity effects color of the particle systems.

 ---